-With a total construction area of 530,000 square meters, the mixed-use building will house an opulent hotel, luxury condominiums, serviced apartments, office space, and observation deck.
+Kingdom Tower, at 530,000 square meters, will house an opulent hotel, luxury condominiums, serviced apartments, office space and an observation deck.
 A high-performance exterior wall system will minimize energy consumption by reducing thermal loads.
-In addition, each of the tower’s three sides will feature a series of notches that create pockets of shadow shielding areas of the building from the sun and providing outdoor terraces with stunning views of Jeddah and the Red Sea.
+Each of the tower’s three sides will feature a series of notches that create pockets of shadow shielding areas of the building from the sun and providing outdoor terraces with stunning views of Jeddah and the Red Sea.